Stevenic/vectra/README.md

 Pinecone style namespaces aren't directly supported but you could easily mimic them by creating a separate Vectra index (and folder) for each namespace.

+## Other Language Bindings
+This repo contains the TypeScript/JavaScript binding for Vectra but other language bindings are being created.
+Since Vectra is file based, any language binding can be used to read or write a Vectra index.
+That means you can build a Vectra index using JS and then read it using Python.

+- [vectra-py](https://github.com/BMS-geodev/vectra-py) - Python version of Vectra.

 ## Installation

 ```